 But the intransigence of the Church and poor handling of the situation by the Pope and Curia only worsened matters, such that a break was inevitable.
 In a July 1519 debate with the Catholic theologian Johann Eck, Luther stated that Sola Scriptura - Scripture alone - was the supreme authority in religion.
 He could no longer accept the authority of the Pope or the Councils, such as Constance.

-In 1520 Luther utilized the printing press and published 3 documents which laid down the fundamental principles of the Reformation.
-In To the Christian Nobility of the German Nation, Luther attacked the corruptions of the Church and the abuses of its authority, and asserted the right of the layman to spiritual independence.
-In the Babylonian Captivity of the Church, he criticized the sacramental system, and set up the Scriptures as the supreme authority in religion.
-In On the Freedom of the Christian Man, he expounded the doctrine of justification by faith alone, and gave a complete presentation of his theological position.
+In 1520 Luther published three documents which laid down the fundamental principles of the Reformation.
+In Address To the Christian Nobility of the German Nation, Luther attacked the corruptions of the Church and the abuses of its authority, and asserted the right of the layman to spiritual independence.
+In the Babylonian Captivity of the Church, he defended the sacraments of Baptism, Eucharist, and Penance, but criticized the sacramental system of Rome, and set up the Scriptures as the supreme authority in religion.
+In The Freedom of the Christian Man, he expounded the doctrine of salvation through justification by faith alone.
 The Augsburg Confession of 1530, written by Philip Melanchthon and approved by Martin Luther, was the most widely accepted Lutheran confession of faith.